 5. Click Accept to give CiraHub access to your Microsoft Account.
 You should always leave the “Consent on behalf of your organization” box unchecked when you sign in for the first time.
 This option lets other users under the same domain access this Hub if they log in using their company email address.
 A user would not have access to this Hub, but they would be able to log in and create their own hub.

-6. Select Credentials and re-enter your Microsoft Account Login and Password Information for the GAL Connection.
+6. Select Credentials for the GAL connection in order to two-way sync GAL contacts and re-enter your Microsoft Account Login and Password Information.

 7. Wait for CiraHub to validate the connection to the GAL after entering the Microsoft Login and Password.

 8. With the Certificate Authentication method, you will be prompted to either “Automatically Generate a Certificate” or you can choose to Import a PFX Certificate File and enter your password.

 9. Enter your Microsoft Global Admin email address.
 CiraHub will then store your account information in the Microsoft Azure Vault when it is synced from Powershell.

 10. Lastly, you will need to wait for CiraHub to Install Certificate-Based Authentication for the GAL connection and then click Next.